-On March 24, 1944 took off piloted by Captain William Compton on a flight from New Guinea with American and Australian personnel for furlough in Australia.
+On March 24, 1944 took off piloted by Captain William Compton from New Guinea with American and Australian personnel aboard for furlough in Australia.
 During the approach to land at Horn

-The crew was rescued by Americans and Australian personnel who cut a hole into the top of the bomber to allow the crew and passengers to escape.
-One of the first at the scene was US Army Captain John D. Ewing.
-Australian Army personnel from 34 Heavy Anti Aircraft Battery (34 HAA) and the 157th Light Anti-Aircraft Battery (157th LAA) helped rescue the crew.
+Allied personnel on the island rushed to the crash site .
+One of the first at the scene was U. S. Army Captain John D. Ewing plus Australian Army personnel from 34 Heavy Anti Aircraft Battery (34 HAA) and the 157th Light Anti-Aircraft Battery (157th LAA) that rescue the crew.
+The rescuers cut a hole into the top of the bomber to allow the crew and passengers to escape.
 All but one person aboard sustained

 injuries and spent the night in the hospital.

 Fates of the Crew